 - Make sure your carbon monoxide detectors are current and operating properly.

 - If you have medical conditions, make sure you have a supply of necessary medications.

 - To be prepared for a possible power outage, stock up on batteries, flashlights, and canned goods and bottled water.

-- If you see downed lines/wires, please report these directly to xxx .
+- If you see downed lines/wires, please contact 9-1-1.
 Power outages should be reported directly to your utility company.